About

 This is my clean and wholesome blog.
 Social, techy, work, whatever – probably of interest to only a very, very small group of people - and possibly not even them.
 For my trenchant and sometimes funnier rantings you’ll need to search elsewhere…

-Since 1997 a professional software engineer specialising in network security, unix/linux backend polyglot software, databases, storage, and all internet protocols.
-Now a software architect, engineering lead and manager.
-An informal interest in topology and the mathematics and behaviour of networks.
+Since 1997 a professional software engineer specialising in network security, unix/linux backend polyglot software (10+ languages over my career), databases, storage, and all internet protocols.
+Now a Principal Engineer and consultant.
+In the past an informal interest in topology and the mathematics and behaviour of networks, more recently looking at Generative AI (isn’t everyone?…).

 Been known to do a little Jive dancing.